athomasq/athomasq.github.io/categories/investing/performance.md

 ### Cohort II: 2019 to 2021 (global)

 Between 2019 and 2021 I wrote 22 cheques into 14 companies, while running Quandl post its acquistion by Nasdaq.
 These were slightly larger cheques, but with a different geographical focus than cohort I: Canada, the US and Europe.
-These investments were largely *ad hoc* initially, but were getting more intentinoal towards the end.
+These investments were somewhat *ad hoc* initially, but got more intentional towards the end.

 Companies: **14**
 Cheques: **22**